aws-amplify/docs/cli/graphql.md

 }
 ```

-**Field Level Authorization**
+#### Field Level Authorization

-The `@auth` directive can also be used to specify that a specific field should be protected
+The `@auth` directive specifies that a access to a specific field should be restricted
-according to its own set of rules.
-This is useful in a number of situations.
+to according to its own set of rules.
+Here are a few situations where this is useful:

 1. Protect access to a field that has different permissions than the parent model.
 For example, we might want to have a user model where some fields, like *username*, are a part of the
-public profile and the *ssn* field is only visible to owners.
+public profile and the *ssn* field is visible to owners.

 ```
 type User @model {